Aristippus

 Aristippus of Cyrene (/ˌærəˈstɪpəs/; Ἀρίστιππος ὁ Κυρηναῖος; c.
 435 – c.
 356 BCE) was a hedonistic Greek philosopher and the founder of the Cyrenaic school of philosophy.
 He was a pupil of Socrates, but adopted a different philosophical outlook, teaching that the goal of life was to seek pleasure by adapting circumstances to oneself and by maintaining proper control over both adversity and prosperity.
 His view that pleasure is the only good came to be called ethical hedonism.
-Due to the ideological and philosophical differences between Socrates and himself, Aristippus faced backlash by Socrates and many of his fellow-pupils.
-Out of his hedonistic beliefs, Aristippus' most famous phrase was, "I possess, I am not possessed."
-Despite having two sons, Aristippus identified his daughter Arete as the "intellectual heiress" of his work, resulting in the systematization of his work and the Cyrenaic school of philosophy, by Arete, and her son Aristippus the Younger, Aristippus' grandson, during the later years of his life and after his death.
+Due to the ideological and philosophical differences between Socrates and himself, Aristippus faced backlash from Socrates and many of his fellow pupils.
+With respect to his hedonistic beliefs, Aristippus's most famous phrase was, "I possess, I am not possessed."
+Despite having two sons, Aristippus identified his daughter Arete as the "intellectual heiress" of his work, resulting in the systematization of his work and the Cyrenaic school of philosophy, by Arete, and her son Aristippus the Younger, Aristippus's grandson, during the later years of his life and after his death.

 There are indications that Aristippus was conflated with his grandson, Aristippus the Younger.

 Life

 Aristippus, the son of Aritades, was born in Cyrene, Ancient Libya, c.
 435 BCE.
 Having come to Greece to attend the Olympic games, he met and asked Ischomachus about Socrates, resulting in a strong desire to see Socrates, after hearing of his description.
 Seeking Socrates, he went to Athens and made him his master.

 Though a disciple of Socrates, Aristippus wandered both in principle and practice from the teaching and example of his master.
 After learning the philosophical views and values of Socrates, Aristippus formed a greater interest in pleasure, eventually leading him to popularize and focus more solely on ethical hedonism.
 Due to his philosophical differences from Socrates, Aristippus sought other avenues, leading him towards the court of Dionysius I of Syracuse or Dionysius the Younger.
 At the court Aristippus became a counselor, and continued to seek his pleasures.
 While there he lived luxuriously and sought sensual gratification and the company of the notorious Lais.
-In addition, Aristippus was the first of Socrates' disciples to make money for his teaching, which on occasion he sent to Socrates, although often it was returned to him, due to Socrates viewing it as an insult.
-Aristippus also said that he resided in a foreign land in order to escape the trouble of involving himself in the politics of his native city, to Socrates.
+In addition, Aristippus was the first of Socrates's disciples to make money for his teaching, which on occasion he sent to Socrates, although often it was returned to him, due to Socrates viewing it as an insult.
+Aristippus also told Socrates that he resided in a foreign land in order to escape the trouble of involving himself in the politics of his native city.